benruijl/reform/doc/reference.rst

     be in an :frm:st:`inside` or :frm:st:`apply` block (module).

     See :doc:`Pattern matching <pattern>` for the patterns that are allowed to match.

+    The match modes are:

+        - once: Match and replace only one instance.
+This is the default.
+        - many: Match all instances.
+        - all: Generate all possible matches as separate terms.
+        - manyall: A combination of ``many`` and ``all``.

     For example: